dpurgin/qtorm/README.md

                                     .select();
 }

-// The usual logical and comparison operators are supported in filters.
+// Logical and comparison operators are supported in filters.
 //
-// Note that comparison to a list equals to the following:
+// Note: Comparison to a list is equivalent to:
 //   (Q_ORM_CLASS_PROPERTY(name) == cities[0] ||
 //    Q_ORM_CLASS_PROPERTY(name) == cities[1] ||
 //    Q_ORM_CLASS_PROPERTY(name) == cities[2])